mazzalab/fastqrepair/README.md

 sample,fastq_1,fastq_2
 mysampleA,sample_R1.fastq.gz,sample_R2.fastq.gz
 mysampleB,sample_R3.fastq.gz,sample_R4.fastq.gz
-mysampleC,sample_R5.fastq.gz
+mysampleC,sample_R5.fastq
 ```

-Each row represents a fastq file (single-end) or a pair of fastq files (paired end).
+Each row represents a fastq file (single-end) or a pair of fastq files (paired-end).
 Rows with the same sample identifier are not allowed.
-Row with different sample identifiers but same file names are not allowed.
+Rows with different file extensions (e.g., `mysampleA,sample_R1.fastq.gz,sample_R2.fastq`) are not allowed.

 Now, you can run the pipeline using: